Skip to content

 When a block produces structured output (like JSON), you often want to assert on a specific field rather than the entire output string.
 Transform hooks let you extract a sub-field before the assertion runs.

 Set the transform field on any assertion config.
-The transform runs before the assertion evaluator sees the output:
+The transform runs before handler lookup and before the assertion evaluator sees the output, so it works with built-in assertions, custom:* assertions, and not-custom:* assertions:

 custom/workflows/extract-check.yaml